tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

  In the context of PQC, symmetric-key cryptographic algorithms are generally not directly impacted by quantum computing advancements.
 Symmetric-key cryptography, which includes keyed primitives such as block ciphers (e.g., AES) and message authentication mechanisms (e.g., HMAC-SHA2), rely on secret keys shared between the sender and receiver.
 Symmetric cryptography also includes hash functions (e.g., SHA-256) that are used for secure message digesting without any shared key material.
 HMAC is a specific construction that utilizes a cryptographic hash function (such as SHA-2) and a secret key shared between the sender and receiver to produce a message authentication code.

-CRQCs, in theory, do not offer substantial advantages in breaking symmetric-key algorithms compared to classical computers meaning that current symmetric algorithms can continue to be used with potentially small increases to key size to stay ahead of quantum-boosted brute-forcing attacks (see {{symmetric}} for more details).
+CRQCs, in theory, do not offer substantial advantages in breaking symmetric-key algorithms compared to classical computers, meaning that current symmetric algorithms can continue to be used with potentially straightforward increases to key size to stay ahead of quantum-boosted brute-forcing attacks (see {{symmetric}} for more details).

 # NIST PQC Algorithms